Fellowship in Head and Neck Surgical Oncology and Reconstructive Surgery

 Description of Medical Center

 The Johns Hopkins Medical Institutions are world renowned for leadership in clinical medicine, public health and basic biomedical research.
-Johns Hopkins is a busy regional referral medical center encompassing the full range of clinical medicine with training programs for medical students, residents, and fellows in all major fields.
-The Head and Neck Oncology Service performs more than half of all major head and neck resections in the state of Maryland as well as drawing from four state regions.
-Over 500 new cases of HNSCC are managed each year at Johns Hopkins Hospital.
+Johns Hopkins is a busy regional, national and international medical center encompassing the full range of clinical medicine with training programs for medical students, residents, and fellows in all major fields.

 Fellowship Caseload